roman-milk/roman-milk.github.io/just-a-cumrag.md

+===

- ****** Just A Cumrag Ch.
-04 ****** bysex4every1© "Erin, you're such a whore!"
+"Erin, you're such a whore!"
 I thought to myself as I looked down at my naked body, still in the same lewd position he had fucked me in and had emptied his balls into.
 After about twenty seconds, I finally snapped out of it and sat up, using his boxers to clean myself up down there.
 I got dressed again, grabbed a soda and a snack and sat back down on the couch, trying to pick up where I had left off in my book.
 Needless to say, I didn't have my full attention on the story anymore and my mind wandered off more than once.
 Being distracted as I was, I barely managed to read two chapters in the next hour.
 Having lost all interest in the story, I nodded off to sleep.
 When I woke up about an hour and a half later, I needed to take a leak.
 After passing by the kitchen to put my dirty glass and plate in the sink, I headed for the toilet.
 When I was done, I walked back into the living room, as the interest in my book had returned and I was planning on reading another couple of chapters before having to start dinner.
 But there was Malcolm, stark naked again, standing in the living room browsing through the book I had been reading.

  When he noticed me walking in, he looked up and asked:"Is this your favorite genre?"